 Typing Classes in NYC with Course Descriptions

-Research typing classes in New York City, which currently has roughly six schools offering programs.
+Research typing classes in New York City, which has several schools within 20 miles of the downtown offering programs.
 Read an overview of courses and get info on admissions policies and program requirements for three of these schools to decide which program is right for you.

 CUNY Borough of Manhattan Community College